ReadyMouse/crypto4cfos/modules/module-1-foundation-context/_posts/2025-01-02-intro-what-is-crypto.md

 Speaking Privately: When you make a Zcash transaction, you've achieved the digital cash dream.
 Sender and receiver identity is private, the amount is private, the balance of each account before and after the transaction is private.
 Using Zero-Knowledge proofs, mathematical guarantees, the network of computers validates the transaction.
 This is the vision of peer-to-peer, private, digital cash.

-From salt and copper coins, we made paper cash, checks, credit cards, stocks, bonds, mortgages, mutal funds, ETFs, sub-prime mortgages, mortgage-backed securities and credit default swaps.
-Built on gold, humans have created all sorts of assests and derivatives.
-Cyrpto is no different.
+From salt and copper coins, we made paper cash, checks, credit cards, stocks, bonds, mortgages, mutual funds, ETFs, sub-prime mortgages, mortgage-backed securities and credit default swaps.
+Built on gold, humans have created all sorts of assets and derivatives.
+Crypto is no different.

 Let's explore more!